CenterForSpatialResearch/methods-in-spatial-research-fa2021/assignments/assignment01.md

 ### Format

 - Your final map must be a designed map composition on a single slide with a 16:9 aspect ratio.
-Choose one of the maps we have looked at thus far in class as a visual precedent, imitate some aspect of its graphic style.
 - Your designed map composition must thoughtfully include:
   - title
   - legend